dmcomm/dmcomm-project/README.md

 There are also some descriptive messages about what it is doing.
 It will echo back commands it receives so you can see if they were delivered and processed as expected.

+**The rest of this document explains the debug protocol.
+Most people can stop reading here!**

 ### p-line (p for "parameters")

 * `timing` is V/X/Y according to the code specified.